mattdburke/nature-credit/README.md

 ## Reproducing plots

 To directly reproduce specific plots, you may use the command `figure1_B` to produce figure1_B, and so on.
-Alternatively, run the script `source(plots.r)`.
+Alternatively, run the script `source(plots.r)` to reproduce each plot.

 ## System requirements